AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/services.md

 **Grafana’s service** is automatically created during the extraction of the `deb` package, you do not need to create it manually.

 Now it's getting exciting!
 We are going to fire up everything.
-In case of any errors in a file, go back some steps and check if you haven't missed anything.
+If you encounter errors in a file, go back to previous sections steps and check if you missed anything.
-If you really don't know what's wrong.
-Join our Discord, where we provide you with support.
+If cannot identify the issues then join our Discord.
+We will provide you with support there.